MissStrong/ICS4UE_Semester_1_2018-2019/16_Activity_12_Sorting_Routines/4-Bonus-Assignment-Custom-Sort.md

 Submit your work to the Custom Sort Dropbox.

 ### Instructions
 Create your own sorting algorithm and implement it in Java.
-Do not use `Arrays.sort()`!
+Do not use `Arrays.sort()` anywhere in your program!

 Include `Bonus Assignment 8 - Custom Sort` as a comment at the top of the file.